If you’ve got a penchant for horror, we’ve got more books for you. Read our top picks of Asian horror books to get your

 7. The Ghost Bride by Yangsze Choo

 The Netflix original series is based on this Asian horror book, which was also picked for Reese Witherspoon’s book club.
 (This means it’s a must-read!)
-Set in our neighbouring country Malaysia, the novel centres on a girl who’s betrothed to a family’s dead son, thus the ‘ghost bride’ label.
+Set in our neighbouring country, Malaysia, the novel centres on a girl who’s betrothed to a family’s dead son, thus the ‘ghost bride’ label.
 It’s been said a traditional ghost marriage will placate a restless spirit, but at what price?
-If you’re looking for Chinese folklore, romance, and the supernatural, then this book comes highly recommended.
+If you’re looking for Chinese folklore, romance, and the supernatural, this book is highly recommended.

 8. The Loving and the Dead: Tales of the Supernatural by Catherine Lim

 Singaporeans enjoy sharing ghost stories, and this local horror anthology by SingLit great Catherine Lim perfectly encapsulates that.
-The collection of 18 stories details the terror that the writer had experienced when listening to such anecdotes as a child.
+The collection of 18 stories details the terror the writer experienced when listening to such anecdotes as a child.
 She also poses an interesting observation: despite our extensive scientific knowledge today, what do we really know of the supernatural?
 As one character succinctly puts it: “I don’t know, I don’t know.
 I wish I did.”